Hindu Undivided Family Registration

 - How are HUF assessed under Income tax Act?

-A HUF is treated as a separate tax entity under the Income Tax Act.
+It is treated as a separate entity under the Income Tax Act.
 It has its own PAN card and files its own income tax returns.

 - How is HUF taxed?

-The income of the HUF is taxed separately from the income of its individual members.
-The tax rates applicable to HUFs are similar to those for individuals.
+It is taxed separately from the income of its individual members.
+The tax rates applicable to this type of entity are similar to those for individuals.

 - How to save tax by forming an HUF?